tonybaby123/workmanager/README.md

 ### Note:
 I have removed `google-services.json` file from this project.You need to include it.

-As i said above,Firestore is in beta so there are possibilities change.I will be updating them.
+As i said above,Firestore is in beta so there are possibilities of change.I will be updating them.

 Methods associated with push notification is only tested in Windows system.